ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded-systems/rpi-llama3/executorch.md

 source executorch-venv/bin/activate
 ```

-The prompt of your terminal has (executorch-venv) as a prefix to indicate the virtual environment is active.
+Your terminal displays `(executorch-venv)` to indicate that the virtual environment is active.

 ### Option 2: Create a Conda virtual environment